Paymay Pty Ltd

 We may collect and hold information about individuals for the following purposes:

-- to assist Paymay in providing a product or service to an individual;
+- to assist us to provide a product or service to an individual;

-- to verify your identity, and your financial situation;
+- to verify an individual's identity, and your financial situation;

-- to assess whether our products or services are suitable for you;
+- to assess whether our products or services are suitable for an individual;

 - to assess any applications by an individual for credit;

 - managing credit provided to an individual, or collecting overdue payments;

 - to provide individuals with information about a product or service and also to invite individuals to marketing events;